 Aquatic life criteria determined by the states for total iron (ORSANCO has no iron criteria) are exceeded in greater than ten percent of samples in several segments of the river.
 Violations of aquatic life criteria were also observed for both dissolved oxygen and temperature in the lower river.
-Although chemical criteria violations exist, the Commission utilized the WOE approach and based on an assessment of fish community surveys from 2009-2013, assessed the entirety of the Ohio as fully supporting the aquatic life use.
+Although physical and chemical criteria violations exist, the Commission utilized the Weight Of Evidence (WOE) approach, and based on an assessment of fish and community surveys from 2010-2014 and macroinvertebrates community surveys from 2011-2014, assessed the entirety of the Ohio as fully supporting the aquatic life use.